gomorpheus/morpheus-docs/provisioning/code/deployments.rst

 Offloading Storage
 ^^^^^^^^^^^^^^^^^^

 Since a full history of the backup builds are kept in |morpheus| , as the appliance grows it becomes necessary to change where these are stored.
 On a fresh install these are stored on the local appliance in ``/var/opt/morpheus`` or wherever the master account may have changed the configuration to point to.
 It is also possible to adjust the deployment archive store by creating a `Storage Provider` tied to an S3 compatible object store, Openstack Swift object store, or any other type of mountpoint provided.
-This option can be adjusted in ``Admin -> Provisioning`` once a storage provider is created within the account.
+This option can be adjusted in ::menuselection:`Administration --> Settings --> Provisioning` once a storage provider is created within the account.

 Add Deployment